AlejandroPqLz/tf-diffusion-scratch/README.md

 ## :rocket: Prerequisites

 This project contains dependencies outside of the scope of python.
 Therefore you need to perform additional steps.
-TODO: add nvidia drivers etc. and add Ubuntu and Windows ways to preprare the enviroment for developing ans using the gpu
+TODO: add nvidia drivers etc., explain the why behind the versions of CUDA and cudnn, and add Ubuntu and Windows ways to preprare the enviroment for developing ans using the gpu

 - ### Conda Environment
     We will use conda to manage the python environment.
 You can install it following the [documentation](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).